Crypto FinTech Start-up

 To identify reliable UX patterns, I ran a competitor analysis of 20+ products (Binance, Crypto.com, MEXC, Bybit, Trust Wallet).
 This helped define early-validation rules, filtering logic, and a predictable step structure.

 Alongside qualitative research, I evaluated core UX signals during design and testing — error-prone steps, repeated attempts, and major support themes.
 These insights shaped the structure of the new flow and informed the early-validation logic.
+Resulting insights shaped a structure that later reduced the completion time of the task by ~50%.

-The flow had to reflect real technical constraints:
+The flow had to reflect technical constraints:

-— incompatible networks (e.g., ERC20 → BSC),
+— incompatible networks (e.g., ERC20/BSC),

 — unavailable tokens,